nauam/Courses/docs/learning/howto/using-ansible.md

 The full Ansible documentation is available here [https://docs.ansible.com/](https://docs.ansible.com/).

-## How to Integrate Ansible with QW Control
+## How to Integrate Ansible with Rundeck

-> Note: This How To assumes readers are very familiar with QW Control.
+> Note: This How To assumes readers are very familiar with Rundeck.
 It is suggested to review and fully understand thee [Tutorial Exercises](/learning/tutorial/preparing.md) prior to attempting these steps.

-Both QW Control versions (Community and Enterprise) use a [built-in plugin](https://github.com/Batix/qwcontrol-ansible-plugin) for Ansible integrations.
+Both Rundeck versions (Community and Enterprise) use a [built-in plugin](https://github.com/Batix/rundeck-ansible-plugin) for Ansible integrations.
 This plugin imports hosts from Ansible's inventory.
 It includes a bunch of facts and can run modules and playbooks.
 There is also a node executor and file copier for the project.

-This integration enables QW Control users to:
+This integration enables Rundeck users to:

-- Call Ansible playbooks and modules from QW Control.
-QW Control returns output from Ansible's command line, however in an easier to consume format within QW Control’s GUI and users can utilize the QW Control API and access control features.
+- Call Ansible playbooks and modules from Rundeck.
+Rundeck returns output from Ansible's command line, however in an easier to consume format within Rundeck’s GUI and users can utilize the Rundeck API and access control features.
 - Use Ansible as the underlying execution framework.
-Run any command or script and output will be collated by node and step like typical QW Control output.
+Run any command or script and output will be collated by node and step like typical Rundeck output.

 ## Ansible Configuration